googleinterns/vm-network-migration/README.md

         (1)INTERNAL
         (2)EXTERNAL (with IP preservation)
         (3)INTERNA-SELF-MANAGED

-## Requirements:
+## Limitations
+### General Limitations:
 1. Support migration from a legacy network to a subnetwork, or from one VPC network to another VPC network.
 Migration from any network to a legacy network is not allowed.
 2. After the migration, only the network configuration will change, and all other configurations including project, zone and region will remain unchanged.
-3. For a VM, which is not in a managed instance group, after the migration, its external IP can remain unchanged.
-4. Rollback mechanism is needed to protect the failure
-5. The users need to take care of the firewalls by themselves.

-## Limitations
-### General Limitations:
-1. The users should not change any GCE resources during the migration.
+3. The users should not manually change any GCE resources during the migration.
 Otherwise, there might be some errors, such as resources can not be found or out of quota issues.
-2. Downtime is required.
+4. Downtime is required in general.
-3. The rollback can also fail due to network issue or quota limitation issue.
+5. If there is an error during the migration, the tool will rollback the target resource to its original legacy network.
+However, the rollback can also fail due to network issue or quota limitation issue.
 In this scenario, the user can refer to the ‘backup.log’ file to recreate the lost resources by themselves.
-4. If the rollback happens, the configuration of the target resource may change, including timestamp, id and fingerprint.
+6. The user needs to take care of the firewalls on the target VPC subnet by themselves.

 ### Specific Limitations:
 #### [VM migration.](readme/VM_INSTANCE_README.md)
 #### [Instance group migration.](readme/INSTANCE_GROUP_README.md)